Thursday, November 21, 2024

 1 hours

-This laptop has the famous ‘workstation graphics card’ you’ve heard so much about.
-To buy a workstation GPU you have to be very very very well informed because they’re expensive and they might be overkill even if you work in the 3D CAD design department.
+This laptop features the famous “workstation graphics card” you’ve likely heard so much about.
+However, before purchasing a workstation GPU, you need to be very, very well-informed, as they are expensive and might be overkill—even if you work in the 3D CAD design department.

 Hardware